Returns Management

 Shipping vs. Delivery

-Shipping and delivery are often confused, but they refer to different stages in the logistics process.
+Though often used interchangeably, shipping and delivery refer to different stages in the logistics process:

 Types of Delivery Services